blogfoster/wp-blogfoster-insights/blogfoster-insights/trunk/README.txt

 License: GNU GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-This plugin integrates blogfoster insights into your Wordpress blog.
+This plugin integrates blogfoster Insights into your WordPress blog.

 == Description ==

-This Plugin integrates blogfoster Insights into your Wordpress blog.
-It helps you to understand your blog better and helps blogfoster to choose the best cooperations and campaigns for you.
-After you configured the plugin in the settings section, blogfoster Insights starts to work.
+This plugin integrates blogfoster Insights into your WordPress blog.
+It helps you to understand your blog and gives blogfoster the chance to offer you  the most suitable sponsored spots and campaigns.
+After you have configured the  plugin in the settings section, blogfoster Insights starts to work.

 = Languages =